SiweiM/imdb/README.md

 # imdb
-Python code to save user reviews, ratings, review title of a given movie to an excel file.
+Python code to save imdb user reviews, ratings, review title of a given movie to an excel file.
+Input required: url of a movies imdb user reviews page